 Global warming comes under the broader topic of climate change, which not only includes global warming but also the “side effects” of warming, which include glaciers melting, sea levels rising as a result, oceans warming, storms, heatwaves, and more frequent and intense droughts.

-All of these have a terrible effect on animals, harming them and destroying their habitats, and wreaking Widespread destruction. on human life, their livelihoods, and communities.
+All of these have a terrible effect on animals, harming them and destroying their habitats, and wreaking havoc on human life, their livelihoods, and communities.

 What is the “greenhouse effect”?

 When sunlight falls on the Earth, some of it is reflected off the surface of the Earth and is absorbed by greenhouse gases like carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O) present in the atmosphere.
 This sunlight absorbed by the gases is then reflected again, and thus warms the Earth.